felixleopoldo/benchpress/docs/source/structure_learning_algorithms/bips_tpc.rst

-temporal PC
+Temporal PC
 ---------------

 This package implements the tPC algorithm for causal discovery.
 The 't' stands for 'temporal' or 'tiers' and indicates that background knowledge in the form of a partial node/variable ordering is available.
-Our implementation is a modified version of pc from the pcalg package (Kalisch et al. 2012) with the following additional options:
+Our implementation is a modified version of pc from the pcalg package (Kalisch et al. 2012) with more :ref:`edge_constraints` supported.

 It also supports the Multiple Imputation for Causal Graph Discovery (micd) package.
 Which is and add-on to the R package pcalg for handling missing data in contrataint-based causal graph discovery.
 Supports continuous, discrete and mixed data.
 Two options are available: 1) gaussCItwd, disCItwd and mixCItwd perform test-wise deletion, where missing observations are deleted as necessary on a test-by-test basis; 2) gaussMItest, disMItest and mixMItest perform conditional independence tests on multiply imputed data.